 mTCP is a set of TCP/IP applications for personal computers running

 PC-DOS, MS-DOS, FreeDOS, and other flavors of DOS.
 The applications

-mTCP should run on all variants of DOS including IBM PC-DOS, Microsoft MS-DOS, DR-DOS and FreeDOS.
-All of these applications will run well on the oldest, slowest PC you can find.
-I routinely use them on an IBM PCjr dating back to 1983 because nothing beats the fun of putting a 30+ year old computer on the Internet.
-An early laptop, the IBM 5140 Convertible is pictured to the right.
+mTCP runs on all variants of DOS including IBM PC-DOS, Microsoft MS-DOS, DR-DOS and FreeDOS.
+All of these applications will run well on the oldest, slowest PC that you can find - I routinely use them on an IBM PCjr made in 1983 because nothing beats the fun of putting a 35+ year old computer on the Internet.

 People are using mTCP for goofing off and for real work.
 If you have a DOS machine that needs to send data across the network mTCP can help you get that done.
 Besides its utility to vintage computers I have heard of people using it to transfer lab data from dedicated industrial PCs, allowing backups to be run on old machines, and sending sales reports from the branch offices of a retail store to a central server.

-mTCP applications should work on any personal computer running DOS.
+mTCP applications should work on any IBM PC compatible personal computer running DOS.
 To be more specific:

 My personal testing includes:

 This is the official mTCP home page.
 There are other sites that